 “I know people are important.
 If I met no people along the way, wasn’t able to share smiles, laughter, or stories, then I doubt that I could continue. “- Keen

-And he has met a lot of people in America, Mexico, and Central America.
+He’s met a lot of people in the USA, Mexico, and Central America.

 Central America (Q1, Q2, & Q3 2021)

 So far, he has biked about 3,500 miles, hitchhiked 1,000 miles, and bussed 500 more on his way to the southern tip of Argentina.

 Valparaiso, Indiana.
 A city outside the Chicago

 The goal is to make it to southern Argentina.

 How long will it take?

 I originally planned 18-months for this pilgrimage.
 There are cyclists who’ve cycled the whole length of the Pan-American Highway in less than 3-months.
 But the point of my trip is not to break a record but to learn more about myself, people, and what people do.
 That is why I call it a pilgrimage.